Soukarya Ghosal

 Soukarya Ghosal (সৌকর্য ঘোষাল; born 7 June 1986) is an Indian filmmaker, director, screenwriter, illustrator and music composer.
 He is widely considered for his work in Rainbow Jelly, a food fantasy film for the children in Bengali Cinema.
 His film Bhootpori starring Jaya Ahsan, was an official selection for Indian Panorama at International Film Festival of India, Goa which also received the Best Screenplay award at 14 Dadasaheb Phalke Film Festival in 2024.
+The Pokkhirajer Dim was an official selection for Indian Panorama at the 56th International Film Festival of India in Goa 2025.
+Ghosal's latest film OCD (film) had its world premiere in the Indian Language Competition section at the 28th Kolkata International Film Festival in 2022 and theatrically released on 6 February 2026.

 His first feature film Pendulum bagged three awards in the 4th Radio Mirchi Music Awards Bangla in 2014.
-Ghosal made His second film Load Shedding in 2015 which he wrote and directed for Zee Bangla Cinema Originals, was a teenage love story set in the 90's.
+Ghosal made his second film Load Shedding in 2015 which he wrote and directed for Zee Bangla Cinema Originals, was a teenage love story set in the 90's.

 His film Rainbow Jelly, a food fantasy film about an autistic orphan received Hiralal Sen Award and Rituparno Ghosh Memorial Award for Most Promising Director from West Bengal Film Journalists' Association Awards.
-His upcoming films are OCD and Kalantar.
+His upcoming film Kalantar.

 Early life

 Ghosal was born and brought up in Kolkata.
-He attended A. K. Ghosh Memorial School and Jodhpur Park Boys School, and graduated in History from Asutosh College.
+He attended A. K. Ghosh Memorial School and Jodhpur Park Boys School, and graduated in history from Asutosh College.
 He did a postgraduate course in Media Studies from University of Calcutta.
 His admiration for Satyajit Ray's illustrations in Sandesh magazine was a guiding force in his desire to become a professional illustrator.